Holyoke, Massachusetts: History

 The last stone is laid at the Holyoke Dam, 3 p.m., January 5, 1900.

-A part of Northampton known as Smith's Ferry was separated from the rest of the town by the creation of Easthampton in 1809.
+Part of Northampton, known as Smith's Ferry, was separated from the rest of the town by the creation of Easthampton in 1809.
 The shortest path to downtown Northampton was on a road near the Connecticut River oxbow, which was subject to frequent flooding.
 The neighborhood became the northern part of Holyoke in 1909.

-Holyoke had few inhabitants until the construction of the dam and the Holyoke Canal System in 1849 and the subsequent construction of water-powered mills, particularly paper mills, the first and last to operate in the city, being those of the Parsons Paper Company.
-At one point over 25 paper mills were in operation in the city.
+Holyoke had few inhabitants until the construction of the dam and the Holyoke Canal System in 1849 and the subsequent construction of water-powered mills, particularly paper mills, the first and last to operate in the city being those of the Parsons Paper Company.
+At one point, over 25 paper mills were in operation in the city.
 The Holyoke Machine Company, manufacturer of the Hercules water turbine, was among many industrial developments of the era.

 A Wason streetcar operated by the Holyoke Street Railway interurban system, shortly before its dismantlement in 1937.
 The railway was first in the nation to use thermite welding for its tracks.

 Holyoke's population rose from just under 5,000 in 1860 to over 60,000 in 1920.
-Due to this staggering growth the municipality was officially incorporated as a city on April 7, 1873, only 23 years after its initial incorporation as the "Town of Holyoke".
-Later that year the city elected its first mayor, William B. C. Pearsons, who, a quarter-century earlier, had established himself among the first lawyers in the city, and was the first editorial writer of the area newspaper-of-record, the Hampden Freeman, best known as the Holyoke Transcript-Telegram.
+The staggering growth caused the municipality to be officially incorporated as a city on April 7, 1873, only 23 years after its initial incorporation as the "Town of Holyoke."
+Later that year, the city elected its first mayor, William B. C. Pearsons, who, a quarter-century earlier, had established himself among the first lawyers in the city and had been the first editorial writer of the area newspaper of record, the Hampden Freeman, best known as the Holyoke Transcript-Telegram.